-Applicable mutual aid agreements for other responding agencies are listed in Section 31 and includes a listing of their equipment.
+Applicable mutual aid agreements for other responding agencies are listed in Section 31, and includes a listing of their equipment.

-Coordination with the IC and procedures for mobilization will be practiced during mutual
+Coordination with the IC and procedures for mobilization will be practiced during mutual aid exercises and training.

 All Airport Police and Fire officers receive mandatory State of Alaska and IFSAC certified training to the firefighter 1 level.